 Wycliffe Ouma joined the program in 2007.
 His widowed mother is HIV positive and was barely getting by with her fish stand on the side of the road.
-Through an HIV support network, she learned about Friends of Ngong Road.
-She applied almost immediately, and was overjoyed to learn that her son, Wycliffe, was accepted.
+Through an HIV support network, she learned about the Friends of Ngong Road.
+She applied almost immediately and was overjoyed to learn that her son, Wycliffe, was accepted.

-When Wycliffe graduated from high school he was faced with another challenge – his business course was more difficult for him than he had anticipated.
+When he graduated from high school he was faced with another challenge – his business course was more difficult for him than he had anticipated.
 With the trusted advice of caring adults around him, Wycliffe changed his path and took a barista course.
-Today Wycliffe is an intern at Connect Coffee and earns a comfortable income at least three times the normal slum wage.
+Today He is an intern at Connect Coffee and earns a comfortable income of at least three times the normal slum wage.
 This puts him on the first rung on his way up the ladder into the Kenyan middle class.
 Wycliffe talks excitedly about becoming a manager and working his way into more responsibility at Connect Coffee.

 Way to go Wycliffe!

 Congratulations to the founder of the organisation.
 Your work in supporting needy children is seen allover.Where i come from we’ve got also needy students.